JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2020-12-08-ner_posology_greedy_en.md

 ## Description

-This model detects drugs, dosage, form, frequency, route, and drug strength in text.
+This model detects drugs, dosage, form, frequency, duration, route, and drug strength in text.
 It differs from `ner_posology` in the sense that it chunks together drugs, dosage, form, strength, and route when they appear together, resulting in a bigger chunk.
 It is trained using `embeddings_clinical` so please use the same embeddings in the pipeline.

 ## Predicted Entities

-`DRUG`, `STRENGTH`, `FREQUENCY`, `FORM`, `DOSAGE`, `ROUTE`.
+`DRUG`, `STRENGTH`, `DURATION`, `FREQUENCY`, `FORM`, `DOSAGE`, `ROUTE`.

 {:.btn-box}
 [Live Demo](https://demo.johnsnowlabs.com/healthcare/NER_POSOLOGY/){:.button.button-orange.button-orange-trans.co.button-icon}